Jānis Čakste: Career and entry into politics

 In 1906 he was elected to the First State Duma of the Russian Empire where he joined the liberal Constitutional Democratic Party.
-When the latter was dissolved by the czar, Čakste was one of its 166 members who signed the so-called Vyborg Manifesto, calling for non-violent resistance to the czarist regime.
+When the latter was dissolved by the Emperor Nicholas II, Čakste was one of its 166 members who signed the so-called Vyborg Manifesto, calling for non-violent resistance to the czarist regime.
 As a result, he was arrested together with other former Duma members and, after the trial, served three months in prison.

-In 1915 Čakste moved to Tartu where he co-founded the Central Committee for Latvian Refugee Affairs and in 1917 became its chairman.
+In 1915, after the German invasion of Courland as part of World War I, Čakste moved to Tartu where he co-founded the Central Committee for the Provision of Latvian Refugees and became vice-chairman to Vilis Olavs.
 In 1915 Čakste organised a demonstration to honour Major General Aleksey Potapov, the commanding officer of the defence of Jelgava, who later became one of the advocates of the formation of the Latvian Rifles.

-In 1917 Čakste departed for the United States on a tour to propagate the idea of Latvian independence, but the trip was cut short in Stockholm with the news of the Russian Revolution.
-In Stockholm he published a pamphlet Die Letten und ihre Latvia: Eine lettische Stimme, where he declared that “the Latvian nation wants to…achieve…its freedom with certainty to lead in Latvia its own national, cultural, and economic development.”
+In late 1916 Čakste departed for the United States on a tour to propagate the idea of Latvian national self-determination, but the trip was cut short in Stockholm with the news of the February Revolution in Russia.
+In Stockholm he published a pamphlet Die Letten und ihre Latvia: Eine lettische Stimme, where he declared that: The Latvian people want to protect their nationality, keep their homeland Latvia united, and achieve unlimited opportunities and freedom to lead their national, cultural, and economic development in Latvia.
+Following the death of Vilis Olavs in early 1917, Čakste also succeeded him as chairman of the Central Committee for the Provision of Latvian Refugees.
+After returning to Latvia in spring, the Russian Provisional Government appointed Čakste the provisional commissar of Courland.
+In addition, he joined the recently formed Latvian Farmers' Union (LZS).

-In the autumn of 1917 Čakste worked in the foreign department of the Provisional Latvian National Council, where he prepared addresses to foreign governments protesting against the German occupation of Baltic territories.
-On 17 November 1918 at the first session of the Latvian Tautas Padome, conceived as a representative body of the new Latvian state, Čakste was elected its chairman in absentia, as he was at his country home at the time.
+Following the October Coup in late 1917, Čakste began working in the foreign department of the Latvian Provisional National Council, where he prepared addresses to foreign governments protesting against the German occupation of Baltic territories.
+On 17 November 1918 at the first session of the Latvian People's Council, conceived as a representative body of the new Latvian state, Čakste was elected its chairman in absentia, as he was at his country home at the time.
 While informed of his election, he did not manage to arrive in time for the declaration of Latvian independence the next day, and the act was proclaimed by the vice-chairman, Gustavs Zemgals.

-In 1919 Čakste travelled to the Paris Peace Conference, establishing relations with foreign diplomats and even attempting to draft a request for reparations from Germany – which did not receive support from the Entente states.
-On 13 July 1919 he returned to Latvia and assumed his duties as the Chairman of the Tautas Padome (the National Assembly).
+In 1919 Čakste travelled to the Paris Peace Conference as the leader of the Latvian delegation, establishing relations with foreign diplomats and even attempting to draft a request for reparations from Germany – which did not receive support from the Entente states.
+On 13 July 1919 he returned to Latvia and resumed his duties as the Chairman of the Latvian People's Council.
 While undertaking his responsibilities as a statesman, Čakste continued teaching at the law school of the newly founded University of Latvia.
 In November 1919 he was given the rank of full professor, but in 1924 – the degree Dr. jur. honoris causa.